Craig Charles: Music

 Charles has been involved in the music industry through much of his career.
 His bands have included Watt 4 (1980), in which he played keyboards and sang; Craig Charles and the Beat Burglars (1989); The Sons of Gordon Gekko (1989), where he wrote lyrics and also composed tunes; and The Eye (2000–02), with whom he recorded the rock album Giving You the Eye, Live at the Edinburgh Festival.
 Charles plays guitar and piano.

 In 1987, Charles provided the poem track used for the opening credits of the BBC series The Marksman (in which he also acted), which is included on the album "The Marksman: Music from the BBC TV Series".
 Charles wrote lyrics for Suzanne Rhatigan's album To Hell with Love (1992).
 In 1993, Charles was signed to the Acid Jazz record label.

 In 2009, Charles formed the Fantasy Funk Band from the leading British musicians in the genre, and has presented the band at festivals, including Glastonbury and the BBC's Proms in the Park.
 As a continuation of his 6 Music show, Charles regularly takes the Craig Charles Funk & Soul Club to varied venues across the UK and abroad, and to the major UK music festivals.
 He performs live DJ sets, occasionally comperes and curates events, including his own Craig Charles Fantasy Weekender, and has broadcast the radio show live from festival locations.

 In 2012, Charles released the compilation album The Craig Charles Funk & Soul Club, on CD and as a digital download, as part of a three-album deal with Freestyle Records.
 The second volume was released in the same format in 2013, and the third in 2014.
 He followed these with a Craig Charles Funk and Soul Classics album of three CDs in 2015.

 Stand-up comedy and theatre

 Charles returned to stand-up comedy between 1995 and 2001, regularly touring his one-man adult-rated shows nationally and releasing the videos Craig Charles: Live on Earth!
 (1995), Live Official Bootleg (1996) and Sickbag (2000).
 International performances included the Great Norwegian Comedy Festival and the Melbourne International Comedy Festival.

 Charles appeared in the John Godber comedy play Teechers, in which he swapped in and out of various roles, at the Arts Theatre, London, and at the Edinburgh Festival (1989), and he played Idle Jack in the pantomime Dick Whittington, at the Hull New Theatre (1997).
 In 2000, he performed the show Craig Charles and His Band at the Edinburgh Festival.

-In 2016 Charles had a slot at Butlins Minehead House Of Fun Weekend every third November for three nights of DJing, Comedy and live bands.
+In 2016 Charles had a slot at Butlin's Minehead House Of Fun Weekend every third November for three nights of DJing, Comedy and live bands.